 - Stuart Shepherd, Sapere Consulting.

 This advisory group is made up of local authority members, technical experts, property sector experts and specialist consultants:

 - Andrew Mead, Tauranga City Council

 - Nick Brunsdon, Canterbury Development Corporation

 - Kim Banks, Queenstown-Lakes District Council

 Find out more

-You can email the NPS-UDC project team at email@example.com if you would like further information about implementation or you are interested in being involved in the development of a particular guidance product on behalf of your council.
+You can email the NPS-UDC project team at firstname.lastname@example.org for more information about implementation or if you are interested in being involved in the development of a particular guidance product on behalf of your council.